PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Compute_Technology_and_Services.md

     - AWS Systems Manager

 ## Containers
-### Continers Overview**
+### Containers Overview**
-- **what is containers?** - Containers are a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+- **What are containers?** - Containers are a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 - **Benefits of containers**
         - Portability
         - Operational consistency